Unicorn Bio's logo

 Solution

-Your technical team creates value when designing/analyzing experiments.
+Your technical team creates value when designing/analysing experiments.
 Not when they are feeding cells on the weekends.
 Give your team their weekends back and elevate your science.
 Use Emmet.

 Emmet combines fluidics, mechanical actuation, in-line metabolic sensing and machine intelligence (not to jump on the AI bandwagon) to provide a fully automated solution for TC flask based ES/iPSC expansion: from seeding and media exchanges to passaging and harvesting.